-auntie.
-1 2 But, that night when she was killed, I just -- now that I'm older, I think of something was protecting 3 us girls and Pierre, because he could have killed us too, 4 5 you know?
+But, that night when she was killed, I just 2 -- now that I'm older, I think of something was protecting 3 4 us girls and Pierre, because he could have killed us too, you know?
 Gerri and Jennifer were sleeping with my auntie.
-He could have killed them.
-Me and my brother were in the 6 next room right across the hallway, and I just remember my 7 auntie's screams.
+5 6 He could have killed them.
+Me and my brother were in the next room right across the hallway, and I just remember my 7 auntie's screams.
 It was so scary.
-And, I remember my 8 little brother sleeping with me, and I held him close.
-I 9 10 held him close to me, and I held our ears together so he 11 wouldn't be scared.
-And then we all ran downstairs, and my auntie 12 was laying there.
-And, mom, I was mad at you, but after 13 14 Friday, it's all good.
-It was really hard being nine years old, seeing your auntie laying there moaning and saying, 15 "Auntie, are you okay?"
+And, I remember my 8 9 little brother sleeping with me, and I held him close.
+I held him close to me, and I held our ears together so he 10 wouldn't be scared.
+11

+12 And then we all ran downstairs, and my auntie 13 was laying there.
+And, mom, I was mad at you, but after 14 Friday, it's all good.
+It was really hard being nine years 15 old, seeing your auntie laying there moaning and saying, 16 "Auntie, are you okay?"
 And, she wouldn't get up.
-And, she 16 17 was bloody and it was horrible.
-It impacted me as an adult not trusting men, 18 being scared.
+And, she 17 was bloody and it was horrible.

+18 It impacted me as an adult not trusting men, 19 being scared.
 I try not to be bitter.
-I try to laugh a lot 19 20 and smile, but that's how she was, so I try to be like her, even though she left at such a young age.
-She was my 21 favourite auntie.
+I try to laugh a lot 20 and smile, but that's how she was, so I try to be like her, 21 even though she left at such a young age.
+She was my 22 favourite auntie.
 That's all I want to share.
-22 23 MS. GERRI PANGMAN: I was just like maybe 24 five or six, and this man who took my auntie, he left me 25 forever a scar I'll never forget.
-I always remember my

-1 auntle looking over the bed, and I see her all bloody on the 2 floor.
-And, I look around, and I look and I see him, his 3 image standing at the door, and I looked away and he was 4 gone.
-And then I looked back and my sister Jennifer is 5 screaming.
+23 MS. GERRI PANGMAN: I was just like maybe 24 five or six, and this man who took my auntie, he left me 25 forever a scar I'll never forget.
+I always remember my auntie looking over the bed, and I see her all bloody on the floor.
+And, I look around, and I look and I see him, his image standing at the door, and I looked away and he was gone.
+And then I looked back and my sister Jennifer is screaming.
 This man, he left this mark on me.
-I see it 6 every day, and I was only like six, seven.
-I don't think 7 I'll ever, ever get rid of that.
+I see it every day, and I was only like six, seven.
+I don't think I'll ever, ever get rid of that.

 8 MS. CHRISTA BIG CANOE: Thank you.
 I'm 9 actually going to ask Elora now some questions.
 Elora, can 10 you tell me about the strengths and the contributions of 11 Myrna, and can you tell us a little bit about Myrna, and 12 what you recall about Myrna?

-13 what you recall about Myrna?
-MS. ELORA SINCLAIR: My Auntie Myrna was every single one of us.
+MS. ELORA SINCLAIR: My Auntie Myrna was -she was a humble, beautiful woman, and she loved each and every single one of us.
 I was so small.
 Whenever I'd see her, she'd always shoot me a couple of bucks and be, like, "Here you go.
 Go buy yourself something."

-She was always so generous with us, and I wish my mother was here with me, because she can do more justice to describe what kind of woman she was.
-My Auntie Patty is here with me too, and I want her to say a couple of things regarding my auntie.
+18 She was always so generous with us, and I 19 wish my mother was here with me, because she can do more 20 justice to describe what kind of woman she was.
+My Auntie 21 Patty is here with me too, and I want her to say a couple of 22 things regarding my auntie.